zjohn77/lightning-mlflow-hf/README.md

 $ python train.py
 ```

-If there are no bugs, it will print to console some Huggingface message and a lot of
+If there are no bugs, it will print to console some Hugging Face message and a lot of
 PyTorch Lightning messages.
 After a few minutes, it should start printing a progress bar.
 Sit tight and let it do its thing.
 When the run finally finishes, an ascii table
 summarizing the evaluation metrics for the final model will be printed to console.